Schedule Configuration

 }

-If you need to change the permission of a schedule, please be sure to unschedule the profile before.
+To change the permission of a schedule, unschedule the profile first.

-• now you can change your permission (user to system, or system to user)
+- Change your permission (user to system, or system to user).

 schedule-lock-mode